CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 In the end, we persevered and figured out how to get parallel coordinates brushing able to send the brushed data to our other components, so we were able to stick to our original plan.

+We also originally wanted to have the user be able to choose what they wanted the pictorial patients to be colored and/or outlined by, which we got working in the stand-alone component, but did not end up integrating into the final full visualization.

 ## Development Process

 * Breakdown of how work was split among group members:
   * **James** created the idealized cell representation component to visually represent the variance and mean cell areas and fractal dimensions of the selected patients, which involved ...?????.
+He also did the bulk of the work integrating all of our code sets together into one functional visualizaion.
   * **David** created the sortable boolean patient characteristic component, which involved ...?????
   * **Shirley** applied different capabilties of the parallel coordinates library to create the re-ordable, colored, and interactive components of the parallel coordinates component.
-  * **Shirley** got the brushing on the parallel coordinates to talk to the other components.
-  * **James** integrated all of the code together into one final tidy html page.
+She also got the brushing on the parallel coordinates to talk to the other components, helped sort the pictorial patients based on the clicked parallel axis, and put together the final html page.
   * All 3 of us put together this writeup.

 * Time spent developing our application: